EFTEC/MiniLang/README.md

 $mini->separate("when field1=1 then field2=2");
 ```

-It says, if field1=1 then we set field2 as 2.
+It says if field1=1 then we set field2 as 2.

 ### Variables